copperwater/xNetHack/doc/xnh-changelog-10.0.md

   - They are orange to be distinguishable from regular scorpions.
 - Allow large s-class monsters (giant spider and giant scorpion) to be saddled and ridden.
+- Add a new material: hard light, which is a magic construct that is lightweight and fairly strong.

 ### Interface changes